 Secondary school admission guide

 If your child is due to transfer from primary to secondary school in September 2019, you need to apply for a secondary school place.
-The deadline for applications is 31 October 2018.
+The deadline for applications was 31 October 2018.

 If you missed the closing date, you'll still need to apply online.

 |Application period starts||1 September 2019|

 |Outcome of applications||2 March 2020|

 You can apply for up to six secondary schools, listing them in order of preference.

 Consider each school's admissions policies and previous years' application rates to see whether your child is likely to be offered a place.

 For an indication of addresses offered by each school in the previous admission, check our secondary school offers map.